NetBUG/llminference/evaluation.md

 NVidia drivers version 550.127.08 were used on all GPU-enabled machines.

-A table is shown below to reflect outcomes achieved:
+A table is shown below to reflect outcomes achieved (a bonus dumb `gpt2` was added):

 | Platform                        | RPM vLLM Avg | RPM trl | in tok/s<br>(VLLM) | out tok/s<br>(VLLM) |
 | ------------------------------- | ------------ | ------- | ------------------ | ------------------- |